-Aequus' headquarters are located in Vancouver, British Columbia, Canada; Corium, Aequus' contract manufacturer, is located in Grand Rapids, Michigan, USA; and TRPL is located in Long Island City, New York.
-Aequus is vulnerable to natural disasters, such as severe storms and other events that could disrupt Aequus, Corium or TRPL's operations.
+Aequus' headquarters is located in Vancouver, British Columbia, Canada; Sandoz manufacturing occurs in Fort Worth, Texas and Medicom is located in the United Kingdom.
+Aequus is vulnerable to natural disasters, such as severe storms and other events that could disrupt Aequus, Medicom or Sandoz's operations.
 Aequus does not carry insurance for natural disasters and Aequus may not carry sufficient business interruption insurance to compensate Aequus for losses that may occur.
 Any losses or damages Aequus incurs could have a material adverse effect on Aequus' business operations.

-Aequus' business and operations would suffer in the event of system failures.
+Aeguus' business and operations would suffer in the event of system failures.